pektin/jam/compiler/lekvar/README.md

 * `verify(Scope)`, verifies the objects integrity
 * `collectReferences(Scope, String):Object`, returns possible attributes of the object

+### Scope

+A scope is an Object that also defined a `name:String` and a `parent:Scope` attribute.

 ### Type

 A type defines what an object is and what it can do.
-Type is also an Object.
+Type is also a Scope.

 Every type must define:
-* `collectAttributes(String)`
+* `collectAttributes(String):Object`